DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Field: `IconErrorCode.ResourceTooSmall = 3`

-Code 0x3: One of the icon directory entries has a length less than or equal to 40 bytes, which is logically too small for either a BMP or a PNG file.[`Value`](#property-public-systemobject-value--get-) contains the length.
+Code 0x3: One of the icon directory entries has a length less than or equal to 40 bytes, which is logically too small for either a BMP or a PNG file. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains the length.
 This is a fatal error, and the icon file cannot continue processing when it occurs.

 --------------------------------------------------
 ## Field: `IconErrorCode.ResourceTooEarly = 4`

-Code 0x4: One of the icon directory entries has a starting offset which would overlap with the list of entries.[`Value`](#property-public-systemobject-value--get-) contains the offset.
+Code 0x4: One of the icon directory entries has a starting offset which would overlap with the list of entries. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains the offset.
 This is a fatal error, and the icon file cannot continue processing when it occurs.

 --------------------------------------------------
 ## Field: `IconErrorCode.ResourceOverlap = 5`